warifp/warifp/README.md

 </a>

 #
 > **<em>I am a Developer from Indonesia. passionate about making open source more accessible, creating technology to evaluate people, and building community.
 I can work well on my own initiative and as part of a team, focus in a position with full responsibility and honesty.
 My main strength is adaptability, and the determination to get the job done, develops a new experience.
-Learning something new from every experience because I believe there is always room for self improvement both personally and professionally.</em>**
+Learning something new from every experience because I believe there is always room for self improvement both personally and professionally.
+I live in Yogyakarta - Indonesian, I'm currently working as Programmer (full-time) and as a freelancer Security Analyst (halftime). ❤ Serverless, Dev  Community, Security, and Creative Coding!
+</em>**
 #
 [![trophy](https://github-profile-trophy.vercel.app/?username=warifp)](https://github.com/ryo-ma/github-profile-trophy)